 - They don’t know from where to get good internship opportunities, moot court competitions and more over which courses & organizations to believe which can add to their resume.

-- Even many of the times, it is observed that due to lack of quality content & stuffs they face problem with their studies & they lack interest which at last harms them as their concept is not being cleared.
+- Even many of the times, it we observe that due to lack of quality content & stuffs.
+They face problems with their studies & they lack interest which at last harms them in clearing concept.

 Apart from this, there are many other problems as well like politics (students & otherwise), which event to attend which not to, how to study as it contains many subjects, how to learn sections, from where to receive good training for research & other skills, what to do to improve other skills required for being a good legal professional, which field to opt after completion of law like corporate, litigation & many other such doubts, confusions and challenges are there in the mind of law students.

 MyLawman is working on the solutions & trying to fill the gaps.